ermiasgelaye/python-api-challenge/README.md

 ### <a name="#Northern_Hemisphere_Temperature_(F)_vs._Latitude"></a> Northern Hemisphere - Temperature (F) vs. Latitude
 ![Northern Hemisphere - Temperature (F) vs. Latitude](WeatherPy/output_data/Northern_Hemisphere_Max_lat_lin.png)

 The above plot is a linear regression model between Maximum tempreture and latitude for Northern Hemisphere cities.
 The result from the data showed that there is a strong, negative correlation between Maximum tempreture and latitude.
-These means when we go farther away from the equater(latitude 0) the maximum Temperature (F) will decrease.
+These means when we go farther away to the north from the equater(latitude 0) the maximum Temperature (F) will decrease.

 ### <a name="#Southern_Hemisphere_Temperature_(F)_vs._Latitude"></a> Southern Hemisphere - Temperature (F) vs. Latitude
 ![Southern Hemisphere - Temperature (F) vs. Latitude](WeatherPy/output_data/southern_Hemisphere_Max_lat_lin.png)